RobTillaart/MTP40C/README.md

 # MTP40C

-Arduino library for MTP40C CO2 + air pressure sensor
+Arduino library for MTP40C CO2 + air pressure sensor.

 (include image)

 ## Description

-The library for the MTP40C CO2 sensor is experimental as not all functionality is tested.
+The library for the MTP40C CO2 sensor is still experimental as not all functionality is tested.

+The sensor communicates over a 19200 baud serial interface with a microprocessor.
+This implies that calls which take up to 25 bytes which is expected to be about 20 milliseconds.
+Performance measurements are planned for the future.

+### hardware interface

 ```
                // TOPVIEW